daviholandas/Ollama_Dev_Setup/README.md

 ## 🎯 Overview

-This project represents a **complete migration from Ollama to VLLM** — enabling **significantly higher throughput, lower latency, and more efficient GPU memory utilization** through advanced features like PagedAttention, continuous batching, and optimized tensor parallelism.
+This project represents a **complete local setup to use VLLM** — enabling **significantly higher throughput, lower latency, and more efficient GPU memory utilization** through advanced features like PagedAttention, continuous batching, and optimized tensor parallelism.

 The platform deploys **three specialized AI agents** in isolated Docker containers: